Nonbinary-Hebrew-Project/website/README.md

 This is the repository for the Nonbinary Hebrew Project website.

-Most copy editing can be done using the Content Management System (CMS): https://nonbinaryhebrew.com/admin/
+If you have a github account with editing permissions on this repo, most copy editing can be done using the Content Management System (CMS): https://nonbinaryhebrew.com/admin/

+## Changes that require manual edits
-## Adding a new CMS Collection
+### Adding a new CMS Collection
 If you want to add a new collection to the CMS, which is required for things like adding a new subsection to the Grammar docs, you will need to create a new folder and edit the file  manually.
 This will require some understanding of how to clone a github repo or how to edit a repo in the Github UI.